Siddheshsm17/CraftSales/README.md

 # The HandiKraft Store
-Simple UI for a website that sells handicrfats.
+Simple UI for a website that sells handicrfats.\n
-Contains:
+#Contains:
   Navbar
   Product Slider
   About Section